volcanicflow/jsEnv/readme.md

 - source mapping, development mode: numerous options available; non-prod: https://webpack.js.org/configuration/devtool/ inline-source-map
 - webpack has a built in "watch" mode to watch file contents and refresh on saved change; see watch script in package.json
-- options for continual reloading: https://webpack.js.org/configuration/dev-server/#devserver-publicpath-
+- options for continual reloading (HMR built in): https://webpack.js.org/configuration/dev-server/#devserver-publicpath- webpack-dev-server
-  webpack-dev-server
+- conversely, if you want to run hot module replacement with middleware, then you'll need: webpack-dev-middleware webpack-hot-middleware